ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/logs/list.md

 ---
-description: List the logs of your Mongo Cluster
+description: "List the logs of your Mongo Cluster"
 ---

 # DbaasMongoLogsList